MOL (company): International upstream operations

 MOL Group has a current Upstream presence in 13 countries with production activities in 8.
 Besides Central and Eastern Europe (Hungary and Croatia), its core regions, MOL has a presence and partnerships in the CIS region (Russia, Kazakhstan), the Middle East, Africa and Pakistan as well as the North Sea region (UK, Norway).
 The group's total oil and gas reserves stood at 356 e6oilbbl of oil equivalent at the end of 2017 and the daily average hydrocarbon production is 109 e3oilbbl per day of oil equivalent.

 MOL derives nearly three-quarters of its oil and gas production from Hungary and Croatia.

 The company has a 20% interest in the Catcher area oil and gas block in the North Sea, in company with Premier Oil (50%) and Cairn Energy (30%).
 In June 2014, the UK Department of Energy and Climate Change gave final approval for the £1 billion development.
 First oil was achieved from the field's FPSO (Floating Production Storage and Offloading) in December 2017.

 Norway is part of in MOL Group's portfolio.
 The company entered Norway in 2015, after acquiring Ithaca Petroleum Norge, and is present in three of the North Sea's core areas (Central Graben South, South Viking Graben and Northern North Sea).
 In late 2018, MOL Norge started its first operated drilling in the Oppdal/Driva prospect.
+In 2025, MOL announced an agreement with the Azerbaijani state-owned company SOCAR for the exploration, development, and production of an area in the Shamakhi-Gobustan region, in which MOL will be the operator and hold a 65% stake.

 MOL has foreign exploration licences in (with date of announcement):